Amitgajare2/imgenius/README.md

 ## 📬 Contact

 Have feedback or questions?
-Reach out to us via \[your contact method].
+Reach out to us via \[syntaxamit@proton.me].